Elections in New Zealand: Voting

-Voters are encouraged to bring with them the EasyVote card sent to them before each election, which specifies the voter's name, address, and position on the electoral roll (e.g. Christchurch East 338/23 means the voter is listed in the Christchurch East electorate roll, on line 23 of page 338).
-However, this is not required, voters may simply state their name and address to the official.
+Enrolled voters are sent an EasyVote pack by post after nominations close.
+The pack contains an EasyVote card, which has the voter's name, address and location on the electoral roll (electorate, page number and line number), which the voter gives to the issuing officer to assist in finding the voter on the printed electoral roll.
+The EasyVote Card is optional, and voters can simply state their name and address to the issuing officer.
+The EasyVote pack also contains a list of candidates in the voter's electorate, a copy of the party lists, a list of voting places for the voter's electorate and their opening hours, and a brochure on how to vote and the MMP voting system.

-The voting process uses printed voting ballots.
-After the voting paper is issued, the voter goes behind a cardboard screen, where they mark their paper using a supplied orange ink pen.
+After their name is marked off, the voter is issued a voting paper.
+The voter then goes behind a cardboard screen, where they mark their paper using a supplied orange ink pen.
 The voter then folds their paper and places in their electorate's sealed ballot box.
-Voters who enrol after the rolls have been printed, voting outside their electorate, or on the unpublished roll casts a "special vote" which is separated for later counting.
+Voters who enrol after the rolls have been printed, voting outside their electorate, or on the unpublished roll casts a special vote which is separated for later counting.

 According to a 2008 survey commissioned by the Electoral Commission, 71% of voters voted in less than 5 minutes and 92% in less than 10 minutes.
 98% of voters are satisfied with the waiting time.

 New Zealand has a strictly enforced election silence.
 Campaigning is prohibited on election day and all election advertisements must be removed or covered by midnight on the night before the election.
 Opinion polling is also illegal on election day.

-Local elections are held by mail.
-Referendums held in conjunction with elections are held at polling stations; those between elections may be done by mail or at polling stations at the government's discretion.
+Local elections are held by postal vote.
+Referendums held in conjunction with elections are held at voting places; those between elections may be done by post or at voting places at the Government's discretion.

 Voting in the MMP system

 Each voter gets a party vote, where they choose a political party, and an electorate vote, where they vote for a candidate in their electorate.
 The party vote determines the proportion of seats assigned to each party in Parliament, as long the party meets the electoral threshold.
 Each elected candidate gets a seat, and the remaining seats are filled by the party from its party list.

-For example: A party wins 30% of the party vote.
+For example: a party wins 30% of the party vote.
 Therefore, it will get 30% of the 120 seats in Parliament (roughly 36 seats).
 The party won 20 electorates through the electorate vote.
 Therefore, 20 of the 36 seats will be taken by the MPs that won their electorate, and 16 seats will be left over for the party to fill from their list of politicians.